MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/analytics-csat.md

 Improving the average CSAT survey score for the top customer-satisfaction impact topics in red has the greatest impact on improving the overall CSAT score.

-To see additional information about each topic, select the Detail link to display the Topic details dashboard.
-For more information, see [Topic details dashboard](analytics-topic-details.md).
+To see additional information about each topic, select the Detail link to display the Topic details page.
+For more information, see [Topic details page](analytics-topic-details.md).

 ## Scores over time chart